LLM Configuration

 Section titled “Advanced factory”The advanced signature receives the node name and per-node LLM config:

-configure_llm(llm_factory=my_factory, prompt_compiler=my_compiler)The framework inspects your factory with inspect.signature at configure_llm() time and passes only the kwargs it declares on each call.
+graph = compile(pipeline, llm_factory=my_factory, prompt_compiler=my_compiler)The framework inspects your factory with inspect.signature when compile() builds its runtime bundle, and passes only the kwargs it declares on each call.
 Factories that use **kwargs receive everything.
 This provides backward compatibility without runtime try/except — you can start simple and add parameters later.

 Per-node llm_config